About IU Southeast Diversity

 IU Southeast is committed to making the university a welcoming, inclusive, and diverse environment in and outside the classroom.
 We serve students, staff, faculty and the surrounding community at IU Southeast through dozens of efforts and programs run by dedicated staff and volunteers.
 Many of our efforts are listed below with links you can explore.
 We hope you find our page useful.
 If you have any questions or comments, contact us.

-Darlene Young, Director, Office of Equity and Diversity
+James J. Wilkerson, Director, Office of Equity and Diversity

-Seuth Chalenphonh, Dean of Students
+Seuth Chaleunphonh, Dean of Students

-Michael Jackman, Academic Affairs Diversity Coordinator
+Dr. Sau Hou Chang, Academic Affairs Diversity Coordinator

 Additional pages under the About Us category